Guenael/rtlsdr-ft8d/README.md

 ## Overview

 This non-interactive application allows automatic reporting of FT8 messages on Internet with [PSKreporter](https://pskreporter.info/pskmap.html).
-The inital idea was to allow a small computer like a Raspberry Pi and a RTL-SDR device to send FT8 reports for [VHF/UHF](https://en.wikipedia.org/wiki/Amateur_radio_frequency_allocations#Very_high_frequencies_and_ultra_high_frequencies) bands.
-This kind of lightweight setup could run continuously without maintenance and help to get additionnal propagation reports.
+The initial idea was to allow a small computer like a Raspberry Pi and a RTL-SDR device to send FT8 reports for [VHF/UHF](https://en.wikipedia.org/wiki/Amateur_radio_frequency_allocations#Very_high_frequencies_and_ultra_high_frequencies) bands.
+This kind of lightweight setup could run continuously without maintenance and help to get additional propagation reports.
 This code is just a glue between RTL libs and an FT8 open source library based on [Karlis Goba (YL3JG) work](https://github.com/kgoba/ft8_lib).

 This application written in C does: